REQUEST A CONSULTATION

 The idea behind spousal support, also referred to as alimony, is that the spouse with lesser earning power should receive assistance in get back on his or her feet financially to a point where he or she is able to live independently.
 In many instances, this may be just a temporary period as the spouse goes back to school, gets retrained or looks for a job.

 Typically, once the spouse becomes self-sufficient the order for spousal support is terminated.
 In other circumstances, the support lasts until one of the parties dies or the person receiving support remarries.
-There are some cases where no support is awarded.
-This usually occurs in instances where both spouses have high paying jobs.
+There are, of course, some cases where no support is awarded.
+This usually occurs in instances where both spouses have similar salaries, or the spouse seeking support has assets sufficient to support them.

 Determining Spousal Support